 What if the roux limb exceeds 150 cm?

 43644 covers a roux limb up to 150 cm.
-Longer limb bariatric procedures may require alternative codes like 43645 or 43847, depending on payer guidelines.
+Longer limb bariatric procedures may require alternative codes like 43645 (with a roux limb greater than 150cm) or 43847 (for other types of bypasses with longer limbs), depending on payer guidelines and the specific surgical technique.

 Conclusion

-- Three-tier ICD‑10 documentation including obesity and comorbidities.
+- Three-tier ICD‑10 documentation including obesity and comorbidities, with clear clinical support for each.

-- Precise documentation of roux limb length and any additional procedures.
+- Precise documentation of roux limb length and any additional, separately justified procedures.

-- Awareness of payer-specific denials (e.g., hiatal hernia repairs).
+- Awareness of payer-specific denials (e.g., incidental hiatal hernia repairs) and compliance with Medicare and Medicaid policies.

-Stay updated with CMS LCDs, payer policies, and ASP fee schedule changes.
+Stay updated with CMS NCDs, relevant MAC LCDs, payer policies, and ASP fee schedule changes.
 Accurate documentation and coding diligence reduce denials and boost revenue integrity.
 For ongoing coding guidance and biller support, visit our resources on ICD-10 coding tips, common denial reasons, and ASC billing guidelines.